-How to curate quality datasets for machine learning is the title of a workshop that will be conducted by a couple of machine learning engineers from Twitter, Inc. on Day 1 of Algorithm Conference, that is, on Feb.
-18, 2021, at the TI Auditorium, University of Texas at Dallas.
+How to curate quality datasets for machine learning is the title of a workshop that will be conducted by a couple of machine learning engineers from Twitter, Inc. on Day 1 of Algorithm 2021, that is, on Dec.
+2, 2021, at the TI Auditorium, University of Texas at Dallas.

 Target audience: Developers, aspiring developers, and technical (project) managers.

 Date: Dec.
 2, 2021

 Location: TI Auditorium, University of Texas at Dallas.

 In the contemporary world of machine learning algorithms, data is the new oil.
 And for state-of-the-art machine learning algorithms to work their magic, it’s important to have access to relevant data.
 Though volumes of crude data are available on the web, we still need the ability to identify and extract them into meaningful datasets.

 This workshop will present the power of one of the most fundamental aspects of machine learning – dataset curation, which often does not get is due but is highly relevant in machine learning.

 You’ll learn why dataset curation is important in specific industry use cases, and also learn, via hands-on Pythonic examples, how to construct good quality datasets.